 Keep cutting hair from the top until you’ve cut the whole front and back areas of the case.

 Utilize a water spray bottle to keep the hair sodden as you go.
 On the off chance that your hair gets excessively wet, dry it with a towel.
-Other it will turn into messy.
+Other it will turn messy.

 While you are cutting, give full attention to your hair and scissors.
-In case of layering short hair, trimming a similar area twice or any small mistake can have a major effect.
+In the case of layering short hair, trimming a similar area twice or any small mistake can have a major effect.

 Remember: All hair ought to be cut to a similar length.
 When it is done, the layer will appear naturally.

 When the whole top box has been cut, change the piece of your hair by brushing it to the sides with the goal that you have a section straight down the center.

 Cut the sides of your hair

 Working from the front of your hair around the side to the back, drive areas of hair directly from the highest point of your head and hold tightly with your fingers.
 Again, keep your fingers are opposite to your head.

 Now, apply the scissors to cut the remaining tips of your hair, and then proceed onward to the following area.
 Rehash this process until you’ve cut the top layer of hair on one side of your head.
 Do it in the same way on the opposite side.

 Well, you have done the layer.
 Now it is time to check it in front of a mirror.